Oral Surgeon vs. Dentist: Key Differences

 - Perform teeth fillings and apply sealants

-- Execute roots canal, depending on patient’s health
+- Execute root canals, depending on the patient’s health

 - Suggest or advise dental crowns, bridges, etc.